royalapplications/docs/src/r2021/scripting/rjson/available-properties/royaljsonautofillelement.md

 ## Value
 - **Data Type**: String or Boolean
+- **Applies To**: Auto fill elements with the "Action" set to "Fill".
 - **Description**: The value to fill the element with.
-- **Applies to**: Auto fill elements with the "Action" set to "Fill".
 - **Example**: `"Value": "$$EffectiveUsername$$"`